isGavri/jlox/README.md

 primary        → NUMBER | STRING | "true" | "false" | "nil"
                | "(" expression ")" ;
 ```

-For our parser we wil use the recursive descent technique.
+For our parser we will use the recursive descent technique.
 What this means is that we will start parsing from the highest-level rule (in this case expression) and works downwards, when we match a non-terminal we call the function associated with that rule recursively and when we encounter a terminal it checks if the TokenType matches the expected terminal.

-Now we can parse a single expression

 Added support to comma and ternary operators.
 We added two new non-terminals, comma and ternary
 ```